-ACTION 1D.2: PRIORITIZE AMENITIES AT BUS STOPS SUCH AS BENCHES, SHELTERS, AND CUSTOMER INFORMATION installed approximately 125 new shelters at bus stops throughout the City.
+ACTION 1D.2: PRIORITIZE AMENITIES AT BUS STOPS SUCH AS BENCHES, SHELTERS, AND CUSTOMER INFORMATION

+Transit Windsor is committed to enhancing the transit customer experience by ensuring that more bus stops are accessible, and providing more amenities such as benches, lighting, shelters and network information at stops.
+In 2018, the City and Transit Windsor installed approximately 125 new shelters at bus stops throughout the City.
 The City should continue to work with Transit Windsor to identify and prioritize bus stop improvements, as well as to seek opportunities to increase the number of improved bus stops each year.
 Improvements to bus stops should be prioritized at stops with the highest boardings and alightings, as well as those in major commercial areas or that are located near schools and senior centres.